-I usually have a dry and an off dry (semi-dry or semi-sweet) available at each market.
+I usually have a dry and an off dry (semi-dry or semi-sweet) available at each market, along with free samples of each.
 If you would like to purchase a specific cider please let me know by Thursday evening and I can bring your requested cider to the market for pickup.

 I currently do not maintain regular retail hours at the cidery, however if you would like to make a purchase, contact me at email@example.com or call me at 902-699-9083 and we can arrange a time to meet and to pick up your order.
 Depending on demand and location, I am also able to make deliveries so get in touch!

-The following selections from Opus 2019 & Opus 2018 are now available!
+The following selections are now available!
 Here are the details:

-To showcase the depth of the variety found in these wild and forgotten apples, we make our cider in tiny batches.
+To showcase the depth of the variety found in these wild and forgotten apples, I make my cider in tiny batches.
 Each batch will have the apples from only a handful of trees so the differences in colours, textures and tastes that each tree provides can shine through in the final cider.

-As much as possible we let the cider chart its own course.
-We avoid adding sulphites to our ciders so that the wild yeasts and micro flora naturally present in the juice can help take the cider on its journey.
+As much as possible I let the cider chart its own course.
+I avoid adding sulphites to my ciders so that the wild yeasts and micro flora naturally present in the juice can help take the cider on its journey.
 Each bottle is still alive and kicking when you pop it open.

-We do not force carbonate our ciders.
+I do not force carbonate my ciders.
 The cider may develop an effervescence by the natural fermentation that occurs after the cider is bottled.

 This method of making cider is both challenging and labour intensive.
 However, the end result is really something special that can't be replicated anywhere else.
 These apple trees are a fixture in the local landscape and they offer us a chance to create a truly local cider with flavours and styles unique to our area.
 It's worth the effort to make it happen!